Trump administration backs Asian-Americans in Harvard case

-The Trump administration on Thursday sided with Asian-American students suing Harvard University over the Ivy League school's consideration of race in its admissions policy.
+The Justice Department on Thursday sided with Asian-American students suing Harvard University over the Ivy League school's consideration of race in its admissions policy, the latest step in the Trump administration's effort to encourage race-neutral admissions practices.

-The lawsuit, filed by Students For Fair Admission on behalf of the students, argues that Harvard discriminates against Asian-American applicants.

-The Justice Department said in a court filing that the school has failed to demonstrate that it does not discriminate on the basis of race.
+The Justice Department said in a court filing Thursday that the school has failed to demonstrate that it does not discriminate on the basis of race and cited what it described as "substantial evidence that Harvard is engaging in outright racial balancing."

-Harvard didn't immediately respond to a request for comment, but the school has disputed the claims in previous filings.
+The department's "statement of interest" was in a case filed in 2014 by Students For Fair Admission, which argues that one of the world's most prestigious universities discriminates against academically strong Asian-American applicants.
+Harvard fired back, saying that it does not discriminate and will fight to defend its right to use race as a factor in admissions.

 The Supreme Court permits colleges and universities to consider race in admissions decisions, but says it must be done in a narrowly tailored way to promote diversity and should be limited in time.
 Universities also bear the burden of showing why their consideration of race is appropriate.